freshystar/Security-/setup host security.md

   Check which service is listening now for incoming SSH connections.
 Now you just have to start the SSH socket unit: sudo systemctl start ssh.socket OR sudo systemctl start ssh.socket

+>> Key differences beween systemd.sockets and superdaemons

+Super daemons are traditional, standalone processes that manage other daemons, whereas systemd sockets are a systemd-specific concept that integrates with the init system.

+Systemd sockets provide a more fine-grained and flexible way to manage processes, whereas super daemons are more coarse-grained and focused on managing groups of daemons.

+In summary, while both super daemons and systemd sockets enable on-demand process activation, systemd sockets offer a more modern, systemd-centric approach with greater configurability and integration with the init system.

 #### IV.
 TCP Wrappers